link to www.aa1car.com

 If you have to compare parts to identify the correct replacement part, you can do that in a store.
 You can't do that online.

 You can have your alternator or starter bench tested to see if it is good or bad.
+You can't do that online.

 You can get your old rotors resurfaced when doing a brake job.

 You can shop and compare prices from a wide variety of suppliers quickly and easily to find the best deal.
+Online prices are often less than local retail prices.

 You may be able to find specialty parts and accessories that are not available locally.

 If I'm not in a big hurry for a part and don't need it right away, I will shop online.
 But I will not go for the cheapest price.
 I avoid no-name parts from unknown vendors and try to stick with brand name parts that come with a warranty.
 I usually buy from the same online suppliers I have bought from before, and to date have not had any bad experiences.
-Shipping has been within a week or less, the parts have arrived okay and I have had no installation or other issues.
-I did have a warranty return on an alternator I installed in my son's car.
-One of the diodes shorted out about 10 months into the one-year warranty.
-The name-brand supplier stood behind their warranty and refunded my money with no hassles (but I did have to ship back the old part at my expense, and it cost me $12 for the postage).
+Shipping has been quick (couple of days), the parts have arrived in good condition and I have had no return issues or installation problems.
+Just make sure you order the CORRECT part for your vehicle, otherwise you will have to return the wrong part and wait for the correct one to arrive.

 Click Here for a list of retail parts stores and online parts sources, .

-OEM or Aftermarket Parts?
+OEM or Aftermarket Car Parts?

 For many situations, new aftermarket parts are just as good as OEM parts, and usually cost less.
 Brand name products are always best, but many private label brands come from the same suppliers.
 Just be careful when buying remanufactured or rebuilt parts.
 Some are very good quality and others aren't much better than the old parts you are replacing.